Type: Moving Magnet (MM)

 For part of my review auditions of this cartridge, I set the capacitance on my phono pre-amp to 200pF, which is a typical phono pre-amp capacitance.
 It brings the total capacitive load (including cable capacitance) to nearly 400pF, which is close to Shure’s rather high recommended range of 400-500pF for this cartridge.
-A capacitive load in this ballpark produces the very warm sound that I describe.

 Note that the above assumes a phono-cable capacitance in the range 150-200pF, but for a specific turntable it may be lower or higher.

 A friend of mine jokes that 1970s Progressive Rock albums were mixed with the Shure M75ED in mind.
 It is true that they can sound impressive through this cartridge, with its weighty bass creating a Rock concert atmosphere.
 In general, 1960s and 1970s recordings tend to sound good with the M75ED.
 However, for later music with a tighter, faster rhythm, I would plump for an Ortofon cartridge or for the (vintage) Shure M95ED, which is a much better all-rounder than the M75ED.

 The main reason to choose the M75ED in the modern age would be for the sake of nostalgia or for its weighty, warm sound.
 However, there are contemporary alternatives with a warm balance.
 Until recently, Shure’s own M97xE delivered not dissimilar results, but this cartridge has now been discontinued.
 For a high-mass or medium-mass arm, the Audio Technica AT-VM95E is an economical solution for a relatively weighty sound.
 For a lighter medium-mass or low-mass arm, the Grado Prestige range of cartridges offer viable alternatives.